Institute of Management Development and Research, Pune

-The Institute of Management Development and Research (IMDR) in Pune, India, is the oldest management institution in Pune, and comes under the Deccan Education Society.
-Earlier IMDR was offering three full-time programmes: Post Graduate Diploma in Management (PGDM), Post Graduate Diploma in International Trade (PGDIT) and Post Graduate Diploma in Human Resources (PGDHR), along with its other part-time programmes.
-In 2011 IMDR got AICTE approval, and currently IMDR is offering PGDM course approved by AICTE and DTE.
+The Institute of Management Development and Research (IMDR) in Pune, India is the oldest management institution in Pune and is a branch of the Deccan Education Society.
+Formerly, IMDR offered three full time programs: Post Graduate Diploma in Management (PGDM), Post Graduate Diploma in International Trade (PGDIT) and Post Graduate Diploma in Human Resources (PGDHR), alongside its other part-time programs.
+In 2011, IMDR acquired AICTE approval and is currently offering a PGDM course approved by AICTE and DTE.

 History

 The Institute of Management Development and Research (IMDR) was founded by Dr R. T. Doshi and Shri Sumatilal Shah in 1974, as a constituent unit of the Deccan Education Society.
 They were closely associated with Wrangler G. S. Mahajani, who had served as the Principal of Fergusson College in Pune and later, as the Vice Chancellor of Pune University.

-In 1973, Wrangler Mahajani in his capacity as the Vice Chancellor, suggested to the D. E. Society that a new institution be formed to impart management education under its aegis.
-Dr Doshi and Shri Shah not only made large donations but also mobilized funds from their friends and associates.
-It is with these funds that the main building of IMDR was constructed on the historic Fergusson campus.
+In 1973, Wrangler Mahajani in his capacity as the Vice Chancellor, suggested to the D. E. Society that a new institution be formed to impart management education under its purview.
+Through financial contributions by Dr Doshi and Shri Shah, as well as their friends and associates, the main building of IMDR was constructed on the historic Fergusson campus.